How to plan an outdoor event in Chicago

 Do I need a permit for an outdoor event in Chicago?

-It depends on your venue and tent size.
-Tents over 400 sq ft or 15 ft tall typically require a permit.
-Permits are the customer's responsibility — Sterling does not pull permits on behalf of clients.
-See our Chicago tent permit guide for details.
+It depends on venue and structure size.
+On private property, the Department of Buildings handles tent permits when thresholds apply; Chicago Park District and some public sites have their own rules.
+Tents over 400 sq ft or 15 ft tall often trigger a building permit, and park or street events may need additional permits.
+Permits are the customer's responsibility β Sterling does not pull permits on behalf of clients.
+See our Chicago tent permit guide for thresholds and how to apply.

 How do I protect my event from rain?